 That said, airdrop farming is far from dead.
 Several major Solana protocols are still pre-token, points programs are running across DeFi, and the cumulative value of 2024-2025 Solana airdrops exceeded $2 billion.
 The opportunity is real — it just requires a more deliberate approach than before.

 This guide covers what strategies still work in 2026, which protocols to watch, and how to avoid the common mistakes that get wallets flagged as Sybil.
+If you're newer to the space, our broader Solana airdrops guide for 2026 covers how to find, farm, and safely claim free tokens from the ground up.

 What Changed in Solana Airdrop Farming